Collections and Research Online Databases - California Beetle Project

 Simple Search Advanced Search Taxonomy Browser

 Welcome to the online California beetle database.
-This database contains over 50,000 records of beetle species in California, including collection and literature records.
-About one-third of the records are georeferenced and mappable.
-The database is literally growing daily, so check back often.
+This database contains near 150,000 records of beetle species in California, including collection and literature records.
+Nearly three-fourths of these records are georeferenced and mappable.
+The database contains over 100,000 records of specimens in the SBMNH collections, in addition to tens of thousands of historical records transcribed from the literature.

 The simple search should serve most users' needs.
 It produces species lists for a specified family, genus, county or managed area, and provides links to species pages, specimen data and maps.
 The advanced search permits more detailed queries for specialist users.
 The Taxonomy Browser is the place to start if you want to drill down through a list of all families, then genera and species in the database.